Paul Tobias Software www.PaulTobias.com

 When plotting the NMEA data in moving map mode, early versions of OziExplorer (vn.
 3.904J at least) would hang the computer if it was set to switch maps automatically and Ozi tried to switch maps when Depths2Ozi sent it a new Moving Map position.
 The workaround is to turn off the automatic map switching, and change maps manually after turning off Moving Map in D2O.
 After changing maps you probably will want to re-plot the points already saved by clicking the Re-Plot Track button

-Download and unzip Depths2ozi.zip into a folder of its own, and try running the program from that folder.
+Download and unzip Depths2ozi.zip into a folder of its own and enter the WinXP or Win10-7 installation folders appropriate for your Windows version.
+Installation details are provided in the folder.

-Once D2O is running, you will probably want to right click one of the depths plotted on Oziexplorer, and change the default background color to your liking.
-If you choose "Transparent", then the box surrounding the depth will disappear.
+Once D2O is running, you will probably want to right click a depth plotted on Oziexplorer, and change the default background color to your liking.
+If you choose "Transparent", then the box surrounding the depth will disappear making the plot look like a normal chart sounding.
 Click the "Default" button on the right click menu to set your choice for future plots (then go back to D2O and replot the current track to make sure that you like it.)
 On D2O versions prior to 1.19, the background color was fixed at silver grey.
 Now you can choose your own.

 Problem ReportsI am definitely interested in hearing how you use this program, in fixing problems, and in hearing suggestions for improvements.
 Please contact me at email: